-Across each country, hospital coded data are collected at national level in order to examine disease trends and inform policy and commissioning of healthcare, which capture the number of 'episodes' of sepsis (not the same as the number of people, as some people may develop sepsis more than once!).
+Hospital coded data are collected at a national level in order to examine disease trends and inform policy and commissioning of healthcare, which capture the number of 'episodes' of sepsis (not the same as the number of people, as some people may develop sepsis more than once!).
 A clinical coder will interpret what's written in a set of notes and translate it into a set of codes, based on the International Classification of Disease criteria.
 These are currently in their 11th iteration, ICD-11, which incorporates the 2016 'Sepsis-3' definition.

-However, this system isn't quite perfect, and might give rise to an under-estimate of the number of people with sepsis.
-As one example, a 2015 report, 'Just Say Sepsis', by the National Confidential Enquiry into Patient Outcome and Death (NCEPOD) found that, where patients with sepsis had died, it was only recorded on the death certificate in 40% of cases.
+This system isn't quite perfect, and might under-estimate the number of people with sepsis.
+A 2015 report, 'Just Say Sepsis', by the National Confidential Enquiry into Patient Outcome and Death (NCEPOD) found that, where patients with sepsis had died, it was only recorded on the death certificate in 40% of cases.

 Accurate record keeping is a vital part of good clinical practice.
 What we write in the notes affects not only the care of the individual patient, but also coding.
-In turn, coding affects, for example, how much a hospital gets paid; and more importantly our broader societal understanding of clinical and public health issues.
+In turn, coding affects, e.g., how much a hospital gets paid; and our broader societal understanding of clinical & public health issues.